 How Does Factoring Work?

 Invoice factoring, or receivables factoring, enables business owners to sell their outstanding invoices to a factoring company for a cash advance within 24 hours.
 It eliminates the wait for customer payment and allows you to access funds instantly.
 Business owners often use this financing method to cover payroll and other expenses, take on larger contracts, purchase new supplies, etc.

 Types of Factoring Company Programs

 Recourse: The most common type of factoring service.
 Recourse rates are the most competitive.
 With recourse, the business owner assumes the risk if their customers fail to pay the factor.

-Non-Recourse: With non-recourse, the factoring company assumes the risk of non-payment.
+Non-Recourse: With non-recourse factoring, the factoring company assumes the risk of non-payment.
 Business owners will not be liable to repay the factor if their customers fail to pay.
 The fees tend to be higher due to the larger risk to the factor.

 Spot Factoring: Factoring a single invoice on a one-time basis.

 Comparing Top Invoice Factoring Companies

-With so many options, the search for the right funding partner can be overwhelming.
+With so many options, the search for the top factoring company can be overwhelming.
 What seems like a great deal at first glance, may prove to be anything but.
 If you’re new to using factoring as a financing option, there are a few things to keep in mind as you weigh your options.
 Some include extra fees, contract terms, flexibility and experience with your particular industry.

 We recommend speaking to multiple factoring companies to compare services and rates.
 Read on to find out exactly what to look for when you’re reviewing each company.

 Read the fine print of your proposal.
-Pay attention to the advance, factoring fees, reserve requirements and note any additional charges including processing fees, ACH fees, application fees, etc. Compare your proposals – what seems like the lowest fee can easily prove to be the most expensive thanks to additional costs.
+Pay attention to the advance rate, factoring fees, reserve requirements and note any additional charges including processing fees, ACH fees, application fees, etc. Compare your proposals – what seems like the lowest fee can easily prove to be the most expensive thanks to additional costs.